InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/13-static-files/index.rst

 Static Content Configuration for Resources
 ------------------------------------------

-To host files stored in the app container resources, configuration file AppExtension.json in section ``staticContent`` should have defined mapping of both physical paths (hard drive) and virtual (web) in ``ResourceContentMapping``.
+To host files stored in the assembly resources, configuration file ``AppExtension.json`` in section ``staticContent`` should have defined mapping of both physical paths (assembly resource) and virtual (url) in ``ResourceContentMapping``.

-Example:

 .. code-block:: json

   "staticContent": {
     "ResourceContentMapping": {
-      "/Resources/Sdk": "Sdk",
-      "/ServiceHostResources": "ServiceHost"
+      "/resources/MyResources": "MyAssembly.ResourceFolder"
     }
   }

-Relative path to resource derives the path to resource inside the app by replacing symbols from ``'.'`` to ``'/'``.
-App container name gets replaced to path defined in the configuration file.
+Relative path to resource derives the resource name by replacing symbols from ``'.'`` to ``'/'``.
+Assembly name gets replaced to path defined in the configuration file.

-.. csv-table:: Path mapping example Пример преобразования путей до ресурсов сборки
-   :header: "Path inside app container", "Relative path"

-    "Sdk.ResourceFile.txt", "/Resources/Sdk/ResourceFile.txt"
-    "ServiceHost.ResourceFolder.ResourceFile.txt", "/ServiceHostResources/ResourceFolder/ResourceFile.txt"